NPI Types: A Guide for Private Practice SLPs

 When you are filling out the CMS 1500 form, your Type 1 (individual) NPI will go in box 24J- "Rendering Provider ID".
 This is the box for whomever actually rendered (provided) the service being billed.

-Your Type 2 NPI will go in box 32A- "Service Facility Location Information", again, IF you have an LLC or other group business structure (partnership, S- or C-corp, etc).
+Your Type 2 NPI will go in box 32A- "Service Facility Location Information", IF you have an LLC or other group business structure (partnership, S- or C-corp, etc).
 This even applies to single-member LLCs.

 If you are a sole proprietor/solo practitioner and don't have an LLC or other business structure, you'll use your Type 1 NPI in this box.
 You use your private practice location address for this box, even if you see clients in their homes.
+This cannot be a PO box.

 You can choose if you would like to use your Type 1 or Type 2 NPI in Box 33A- "Billing Provider Info"- if you have a Type 2, use that.
 If you don’t, use your Type 1.
 This box just tells the insurance company who the "pay to" person/organization is, so make sure all of the info is correct so they can get you your money.